pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_presence.md

 ```

 #### Actor.cpp

 ```
 1

 ```

----

 ## List user subscribed channels

-Returns the list of channels a User ID is subscribed to.
+Requires Presence.
+Returns channels a User ID is subscribed to.

-Timeout: If the app restarts within the heartbeat window, no timeout event is generated.
+Timeout events: If the app restarts within the heartbeat window, no timeout event is generated.

 ### Method(s)